 Families in Focus

-Delivering the Troubled Families Initiative in South Gloucestershire
+Delivering the Supporting Families Initiative in South Gloucestershire

 - use data intelligently to plan and shape our work with people

 - focus on outcomes for families.

 To be eligible for Families in Focus each family must meet at least two of the following criteria:

 - parents and children involved in crime and anti-social behaviour

 - children who have not been attending school regularly

 - children who need help

 - adults out of work or at risk of financial exclusion or young people at risk of worklessness